shockscript/spec/src/types/structural-object.md

 Due to sensitive field order, structural object types with equivalent fields but in different orders will be incompatible.

-## ASDoc
+## SXDoc

-Due to sensitive ASDoc comments, structural object types with equivalent fields (including their order) but differing ASDoc comments in their fields will be incompatible.
+Due to sensitive SXDoc comments, structural object types with equivalent fields (including their order) but differing SXDoc comments in their fields will be incompatible.

 ## Compatibility

-Two structural object types are compatible only if either a\) one is used as a subset of another or b\) fields are equivalent and consist of the same order and the same ASDoc comments.
+Two structural object types are compatible only if either a\) one is used as a subset of another or b\) fields are equivalent and consist of the same order and the same SXDoc comments.

 ## Rest